 The Total Pension Liabilities (TPLs) as of the measurement dates were calculated by rolling forward the liabilities from prior years' actuarial valuations.
-The actuarial assumptions used to develop the TPLs are the same assumptions used for the respective funding valuations.
-The key assumptions used for rolling forward the TPL to December 31, 2023, are as follows:
+The actuarial assumptions used to develop the TPLs are the same assumptions used for the respective funding valuations as of the measurement date of the TPL.
+The TPL as of December 31, 2024 was determined by rolling forward the TPL from the actuarial funding valuation as of December 31, 2023.
+The key assumptions used for calculating the TPL as of December 31, 2024, are as follows:

-Inflation 2.50% Salary Increases General: 8.00% to 3.45% and Safety: 11.40% to 4.00%, vary by service, including inflation Investment Rate of Return 7.00%, net of pension plan invest- ment expense, including inflation
+Investment Rate of Return 7.00%, net of pension plan invest- ment expense, including inflation Inflation 2.50% Salary Increases General: 8.00% to 3.45% and Safety: 11.40% to 4.00%, vary by service, including inflation